(Updated May 25, 2026) Saga IT

 The Security Concern

 The most pressing issue for organizations staying on 4.5.2 is security.
-Mirth Connect has had critical vulnerabilities in the past.
-In 2023, CVE-2023-43208 was a pre-authentication remote code execution vulnerability that affected Mirth Connect versions prior to 4.4.1.
-CISA added it to the Known Exploited Vulnerabilities catalog.
-If a similar vulnerability is discovered in 4.5.2, there will be no official patch from NextGen for the open-source version.
-You would be dependent on community forks to address it.
+Mirth Connect has shipped critical vulnerabilities before.
+CVE-2023-43208 was a pre-authentication remote code execution flaw affecting versions before 4.4.1, severe enough that CISA added it to the Known Exploited Vulnerabilities catalog.
+If a similar bug surfaces in 4.5.2, NextGen has no obligation to patch the open-source line — your only options will be a community-backported fix from OIE or BridgeLink, or a costly upgrade.

 Option 1: Stay on Mirth Connect 4.5.2

-The simplest short-term option is doing nothing.
-Your existing Mirth Connect 4.5.2 deployment continues to work.
-Channels keep running.
+The cheapest short-term option is doing nothing.
+Your 4.5.2 deployment keeps running.
+Channels keep firing.
 Messages keep flowing.
-Nothing breaks on day one.
+Nothing breaks on day one — and the trap is precisely that nothing breaks on day one.

 What Still Works